 - The ends of the belt must hang down to the bottom of the jacket.

 Women may have some difficulty finding a properly fitting gi, because they are unisex clothes -- and by unisex, we mean men’s.
-As such, gis do not have darts (the triangular patches which account for bust sizes), and they assume the wearer's hips and waist are of equal size.
+As such, there are no darts (i.e., triangular patches which account for bust sizes), and they assume the wearer's hips and waist are of equal size.
 Women should also note that the left side of the jacket goes over the right.

-Please comply with the following additional rules and regulations:
+Please comply with the following additional uniform rules and regulations:

 - Once you have been issued a gi, you are not permitted to train without one.